Harshit-Soni78/The-Complete-2024-Web-Development-Bootcamp-by-Dr._Angela_Yu/Section 39 - Deploying to the ICP Live Blockchain/39.01 What are Cycles and the ICP Token/README.md

 ## Obtaining Free Cycles via the Dfinity Cycles Faucet

 To facilitate development, the Dfinity Foundation offers a Cycles Faucet that provides free cycles.
 Anyone with a GitHub account older than 90 days can receive approximately $20 worth of free cycles.
 This allowance enables developers to deploy canister smart contracts, build web3 applications, and gain practical experience working with the Internet Computer.

+## Important Warning on Cycle Usage

+It is crucial to treat cycles like money.
+Once the free $20 worth of cycles is depleted, recharging requires purchasing ICP tokens and converting them into cycles.

+Therefore, when deploying to the live network, exercise caution.
+Different computational actions incur varying costs, with creating a canister being the most expensive operation.

+For example, on July 26, 2021, deploying a canister cost about 0.1 terra cycles.
+Current costs may be higher.
+To avoid premature depletion, watch tutorial videos carefully before performing deployment actions to conserve cycles effectively.